logo for organic-pet-digest.com

 If you see an object stuck in the eye like a thorn or debris, your dog will most likely need to receive anesthesia so a vet can remove the object.
 If you see blood, the injury is probably more severe and veterinary help should be sought immediately.

-If your dog’s eye or the area around the eye becomes inflamed, it is usually a sign of infection.
-The best method for treatment is to clean it thoroughly and use an eye drop for dog formula.dog eye problems
+If your dog’s eye or the area around the eye becomes inflamed, it is usually a sign of a dog eye infection.
+The best method for treatment is to clean it thoroughly and use special dog eye drops.

 To clean the eye area including the “eye boogers”, use a comforting salt solution: